 Creating a New Input Asset

-The first step to use the new Unity Input is to create a New Input Asset.
+The first step to use the new Unity Input system, is to create a New Input Asset.

-Now you should see a Input Action File in your project folder
+• Now you should see an Input Action File in your project folder.

 Checking your Device in Input debugger